Azathothas/Stars/README.md

 - [89luca89/pakkero](https://github.com/89luca89/pakkero) – Pakkero is a binary packer written in Go made for fun and educational purpose.
 Its main goal is to take in input a program file (elf binary, script, even appimage) and compress it, protect it from tampering and intrusion.
 - [tailscale/tailscale-android](https://github.com/tailscale/tailscale-android) – Tailscale Android Client
 - [Malwarize/webpalm](https://github.com/Malwarize/webpalm) – WebPalm is a powerful command-line tool for website mapping and web scraping.
 With its recursive approach, it can generate a complete tree of all webpages and their links on a website.
 It can also extract data from the body of each page using regular expressions, making it an ideal tool for web scraping and data extraction.
-- [nxtrace/NTrace-core](https://github.com/nxtrace/NTrace-core) – An open source visual route tracking CLI tool
+- [nxtrace/NTrace-core](https://github.com/nxtrace/NTrace-core) – NextTrace, an open source visual route tracking CLI tool
 - [juev/starred](https://github.com/juev/starred) – creating your own Awesome List by GitHub stars!
 - [naiba/nezha](https://github.com/naiba/nezha) – :trollface: Self-hosted, lightweight server and website monitoring and O&M tool
 - [BishopFox/jsluice](https://github.com/BishopFox/jsluice) – Extract URLs, paths, secrets, and other interesting bits from JavaScript
 - [kevincobain2000/gobrew](https://github.com/kevincobain2000/gobrew) – Go version manager, written in Go.
 Super simple tool to install and manage Go versions.
 Install go without root.
 Gobrew doesn't require shell rehash.
 - [berty/berty](https://github.com/berty/berty) – Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network
 - [melbahja/goph](https://github.com/melbahja/goph) – 🤘 The native golang ssh client to execute your commands over ssh connection. 🚀🚀
-- [iyear/tdl](https://github.com/iyear/tdl) – A Telegram downloader/tools written in Golang
+- [iyear/tdl](https://github.com/iyear/tdl) – 📥 A Telegram downloader/tools written in Golang
 - [autobrr/autobrr](https://github.com/autobrr/autobrr) – Modern, easy to use download automation for torrents and usenet.
 - [u-root/u-root](https://github.com/u-root/u-root) – A fully Go userland with Linux bootloaders! u-root can create a one-binary root file system (initramfs) containing a busybox-like set of tools written in Go.
 - [shirou/toybox](https://github.com/shirou/toybox) – golang implemenation of busybox